Arsslensoft/war-card-game/README.md

 After verifying the given link: https://www.momes.net/jeux/jeux-interieur/regle-des-jeux-de-cartes/la-bataille-regles-du-jeu-842140

 I noticed that there are variants for the game, so from that i decided to make it easily modifyable by increasing abstraction.

+I focused on making the system as abstract for the ease of maintenainability as possible by maintaining a minimum of documentation.

+# Proposition and To Do
+* Wrap the code in ``#region...#endregion``.
+* More Unit Tests and Integration Tests.
+* Exception handling.
+* Abstract the game manager make it easily substitutable.

 # Explaining Libraries
 The project is composed of 2 libraries: